ksimons/tributary/README.md

 ## Client-to-server commands

+### FETCH_CONFIG

+The client requests configuration parameters from the server.

+The server will send back a FETCH_CONFIG_RECEIVED command with the following properties:
+  * iceServers (array): an array of ICE servers that can be passed in as part of an RTCPeerConnection constructor.

 ### START_BROADCAST

 A broadcasting client sends this command to announce the intent to start a live broadcast.